Skip to content

 SeaTable AI Configuration

-In order to use vLLM to execute AI-based automation steps inside SeaTable, you must add the following configuration settings to the .env file on the host where SeaTable AI is deployed:
+To use vLLM for AI-based automation inside SeaTable, add the following settings to the .env file on the host where SeaTable AI is deployed:

 SEATABLE_AI_LLM_TYPE='hosted_vllm'